 And the sonar room, where you can use sonar to detect and analyze your targets.

 And during battles, if the panels suddenly turn red, that means you have a hull breach and you need to resurface before your sub sinks!

-In almost every panel, you’ll also have access to a map where your sub is depicted by a square in the middle of it and all the other ships are depicted by color-coded letters.
+In almost every panel, you’ll also have access to a map where your sub is depicted by a green square in the middle and all the other ships are depicted by colour-coded letters.
 But using your controls at the left bottom, you can also have access to a rough 3D vision of the ocean’s bottom, but it doesn’t depict any other ships.
 Which is great for navigating slowly at the bottom of the sea, avoiding any rock formations and other environmental dangers.

 There is basically no difference between the American and Russian subs, only cosmetically.
-The only big difference is the lack of missiles in the ALPHA class, but then again you only need to use the missiles in one mission (although seeing missiles being shot in the periscope view is cool).
+The only big difference is the lack of missiles in the ALPHA class, but then again, the use of missiles is only obligatory in one mission (although seeing missiles being shot through the periscope is cool).

 At the beginning of every mission, any targets you detect are unidentified and to properly identify them, you can either use the periscope (if they’re at the surface) or use your sonar analyzer, which will reproduce their distinctive sounds and no, nobody sings the Russian National Anthem in this game.

-688 Attack Sub wasn’t the first subsim to appear in the market, nor the most influential and it was followed by SNN-21 Seawolf in 1994 and by Jane’s 688(i) Hunter/Killer in 1997.
+688 Attack Sub wasn’t the 1st subsim to appear in the market, nor the most influential and it was followed by SNN-21 Seawolf in 1994 and by Jane’s 688(i) Hunter/Killer in 1997.

 So, what do you think of this game?
 Feel free to leave your comments below and next time, we’ll take a look at one of my personal favourite games, in both genre and theme.
 Till then, keep it under the sea and avoid the Crazy Ivans.